mnot/I-D/variants/draft.md

 * MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
 * MUST define the syntax of available-values that will occur in Variants and Variant-Key.
 * MUST define an algorithm for selecting a result.
-It MUST return a list of available-values that are suitable for the request, in order of preference, given the value of the request header nominated above and an available-values-list from the Variants header.
+It MUST return a list of available-values that are suitable for the request, in order of preference, given the value of the request header nominated above and an available-values list from the Variants header.
 If the result is an empty list, it implies that the cache cannot satisfy the request.

 {{backports}} fulfils these requirements for some existing proactive content negotiation mechanisms in HTTP.